acon888/LLEAP-Assignment/README.md

 # LLEAP-Assignment
-This is my first Automation project use to test some functinalities of LLEAP application
+This is my first Automation project use to test some functionalities of LLEAP application

 ## Required Softwares and Libraries:
 1. The application uses python 3.14 and I havent tested with a different version lower than 3.14